Amazon Alexa: Messaging and calls

 There are a number of ways messages can be sent from Alexa's application.
 Alexa can deliver messages to a recipient's Alexa application, as well as to all supported Echo devices associated with their Amazon account.
 Alexa can send typed messages only from Alexa's app.
 If one sends a message from an associated Echo device, it transmits as a voice message.
 Alexa cannot send attachments such as videos and photos.
 For households with more than one member, one's Alexa contacts are pooled across all of the devices that are registered to its associated account.
 However, within Alexa's app one is only able to start conversations with its Alexa contacts.
 When accessed and supported by an Alexa app or Echo device, Alexa messaging is available to anyone in one's household.
 These messages can be heard by anyone with access to the household.
 This messaging feature does not yet contain a password protection or associated PIN.
 Anyone who has access to one's cell phone number is able to use this feature to contact them through their supported Alexa app or Echo device.
 The feature to block alerts for messages and calls is available temporarily by utilizing the Do Not Disturb feature.

 Business

 Alexa for Business is a paid subscription service allowing companies to use Alexa to join conference calls, schedule meeting rooms, and custom skills designed by 3rd-party vendors.
 At launch, notable skills are available from SAP, Microsoft, and Salesforce.
+Alexa Smart Properties is also used for some other purposes, one of them being healthcare, hospitality, senior living, success stories, and solution providers.